List of News and Information about acura tsx on 4WheelsNews.com

 Scheduled to be available for sale in the middle of 2009, Acura has introduced its V6-powered variant of the TSX sports sedan at today's Chicago Auto Show.
 It comes with the 3.5-liter V6 derived from the TL and RL which yields 280hp (209kW).

 A stiffer suspension has been installed to compensate for the additional power yield together with new control setting for Acura's Sequential SportsShift 6-speed automatic with paddle shifters derived from the F1.

 The wheels, which are wrapped with Michelin Pilot all-season rubber, are 18-inch aluminum.
 Besides bigger wheels, the TSX is made distinct from its 4-cylinder version by a slightly modified front face and V6 marking.Read the entire article Chicago Auto Show: 2010 Acura TSX V6

-The Insurance Institute for Highway Safety has named the MY2009 Acura TSX sports sedan as a Top Safety Pick.
+The Insurance Institute for Highway Safety has named the all-new 2009 Acura TSX sports sedan as a Top Safety Pick.
 The National Highway Traffic Safety Administration also gave the TSX five-Star safety ratings in all governmental crash tests it was subjected to.

 Dick Colliver, executive vice president of sales at Acura, remarked that passenger safety is “paramount” throughout the entire design process on every vehicle they build.
-He added that the MY2009 TSX combines strong power, excellent handling and compelling design.
+He added that the Acura 2009 TSX combines strong power, excellent handling and compelling design.